caiobrida/online-chat/README.md

 # online-chat
-Online chat with ReactJS and NodeJS
+Real time online chat with ReactJS and NodeJS